As4d/NeuralTrader/README.md

 ## Acknowledgements

 This trading bot was built using Python, Flask, and Microsoft Azure.
-I would like to thank the developers of these tools for their contributions to the open-source community.
+I would like to thank the developers of these tools for their contributions to the open-source community